Genusbiz/docs/README.md

 See www.genus.no for more general information about our products and our company.

 ## Guidelines
 * Keep the articles short and to the point.
+But not too small - i.e. if you are describing a topic containing five concepts, each with 1-2 sections, it is probably better to collect these in one article to avoid unnecessary clicking and increase readability.
 * It is better to start out small and then iterate and evolve more content later.
 * Commit consistent and complete articles.
 If it isn't possible, state clearly in the article that the content is unfinished.
 Please return to finish it as soon as possible.
 * If you are trying to improve upon an article, but find it hard to describe the functionality, it may be Genus App Platform that needs improvement.
 Please let us know through your support channel!